ROCm/rocThrust/README.md

 ## Using custom seeds for the tests

-There are 2 CMake configuration-time options that control random data fed to unit tests.
+There are two CMake configuration-time options that control random data fed to unit tests.

-- `RNG_SEED_COUNT`, (0 by default) controls non-repeatable random dataset count.
-It draws values from a default constructed `std::random_device`.
-Should tests fail, the actual seed producing the failure are reported by Gtest, enabling reproducibility.
+* `RNG_SEED_COUNT`: 0 by default, controls non-repeatable random dataset count.
+  * Draws values from a default constructed `std::random_device`.
+  * Should tests fail, the actual seed producing the failure is reported by Googletest, which allows for reproducibility.

-- `PRNG_SEEDS`, (1 by default) controls repeatable dataset seeds.
-It is a CMake formatted (semi-colon delimited) array of 32-bit unsigned integrals.
+* `PRNG_SEEDS`: 1 by default, controls repeatable dataset seeds.
-  - _(Note: semi-colons often collide with shell command parsing.
-It is advised to escape the entire CMake CLI argument to avoid the variable itself picking up quotation marks.
-Pass `cmake "-DPRNG_SEEDS=1;2;3;4"` instead of `cmake -DPRNG_SEEDS="1;2;3;4"`, the two cases differ in how the CMake executable receives its arguments from the OS.)_
+  * This is a CMake formatted (semicolon delimited) array of 32-bit unsigned integrals.
+Note that semicolons often collide with shell command parsing.
+We advise escaping the entire CMake CLI argument to avoid having the variable pick up quotation marks.
+For example, pass `cmake "-DPRNG_SEEDS=1;2;3;4"` instead of `cmake -DPRNG_SEEDS="1;2;3;4"` (these cases differ in how the CMake executable receives arguments from the operating system).

-## Running Examples
+## Running examples

 ```sh
 # Go to rocThrust build directory
 cd rocThrust; cd build